Our Foot Care FAQs

 While some wound drainage is normal, certain changes warrant immediate attention.
 Contact our office if you notice any of the following:

-• Color changes.
 Healthy drainage is clear or slightly yellow.
 If your wound drainage is greenish or brown or has blood streaks, this could be a sign of infection or tissue damage.

-• Increased volume.
 When your wound dressings become saturated more quickly than usual, your wound care plan may need adjustment.
 Our specialists can help.

-• New symptoms.
 Additional redness, warmth, or swelling around the wound requires a professional evaluation to prevent complications.
 Contact our office to schedule a prompt appointment.

 Advanced Therapies for Complex Foot Wounds